Fact check: Trump's would-be assassin with links to Ukraine? – DW – 09/18/2024

 Several fact-checking initiatives, including EUvsDisinfo, have confirmed that primarily pro-Kremlin accounts promote this narrative.

-Additionally, the Azov Brigade's account on X has rejected any connection with Routh.
-"We believe that spreading the narrative of a possible connection between Azov and Ryan Wesley Routh aligns with Russian propaganda and aims to discredit the 12th Special Forces Brigade Azov of the National Guard of Ukraine and the Security and Defense Forces of Ukraine as a whole," the group said in a statement.
+Additionally, the Azov Brigade's account on X has rejected any connection with R. "We believe that spreading the narrative of a possible connection between Azov and Ryan Wesley R. aligns with Russian propaganda and aims to discredit the 12th Special Forces Brigade Azov of the National Guard of Ukraine and the Security and Defense Forces of Ukraine as a whole," the group said in a statement.

 Claim: Trump's apparent would-be assassin in Florida is a US soldier who served in Ukraine's foreign legion.
 This claim appeared on social media shortly after news of the assassination attempt broke, with some prominent right-wing influencers and conspiracy theorists promoting it.